burakayy7/blog--old/_posts/2021-06-06-IMU-Measurments.md

 If you'd like a more detailed explanation: [click here](https://toptechboy.com/9-axis-imu-lesson-6-determine-tilt-from-3-axis-accelerometer/)

 And you could probably put this in your Arduino code by using the Math library.
+And you could also do something similar for the other 2 axes.

 Later, my immature brain, thought it was a good idea to control a foam glider with these measurments.